metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 1. Go to Elastic Beanstalk and select your `Metabase` application

-- Click on Environment that you would like to update
+- Click on Environment that you would like to update.
-- Click on `Configuration` on the left hand sidebar
+- Click on `Configuration` on the left hand sidebar.
 - Scroll down to `Load Balancing` under the _Network Tier_ section and click the gear icon to edit those settings.
-- Set the value for `Secure listener port` to _443_
+- Set the value for `Secure listener port` to _443_.
 - Then, a little bit lower on the dropdown for `SSL certificate ID`, choose the name of the certificate that you uploaded to your account.
   - NOTE: the certificate MUST match the domain you plan to use for your Metabase install
-- Scroll to the bottom of the page and click `Save` in the lower right
+- Scroll to the bottom of the page and click `Save` in the lower right.
-  - NOTE: your Environment will begin updating with your new change. you will have to wait for this to complete before making additional updates
+  - NOTE: your Environment will begin updating with your new change. you will have to wait for this to complete before making additional updates.
   - IMPORTANT: once this change is made you will no longer be able to access your Metabase instance at the \*.elasticbeanstalk.com url provided by Amazon because it will result in a certificate mismatch.
-To continue accessing your secure Metabase instance you must [Setup a DNS CNAME](#setup-dns-cname)
+To continue accessing your secure Metabase instance you must [Setup a DNS CNAME](#setup-dns-cname).

-Once your application is working properly over HTTPS we recommend setting an additional property to force non-https clients to use the HTTPS endpoint
+Once your application is working properly over HTTPS we recommend setting an additional property to force non-https clients to use the HTTPS endpoint.

-- Click on `Configuration` on the left hand sidebar
+- Click on `Configuration` on the left hand sidebar.
 - Scroll down to `Software Configuration` under the _Web Tier_ section and click the gear icon to edit those settings.
-- Under `Environment Properties` add an entry for `NGINX_FORCE_SSL` with a value of `1`
+- Under `Environment Properties` add an entry for `NGINX_FORCE_SSL` with a value of `1`.
 - Scroll to the bottom of the page and click `Apply` in the lower right, then wait for your application to update.

 # Setting the JVM Timezone

 It's best to set your JVM timezone to match the timezone you'd like all your reports to come in.
 You can do this by adding the `JAVA_TIMEZONE` environment variable.

-- Click on `Configuration` on the left hand sidebar
+- Click on `Configuration` on the left hand sidebar.
 - Scroll down to `Software Configuration` under the _Web Tier_ section and click the gear icon to edit those settings.
-- Under `Environment Properties` add the following
+- Under `Environment Properties` add the following.
-  - `JAVA_TIMEZONE` with a value such as `US/Pacific`
+  - `JAVA_TIMEZONE` with a value such as `US/Pacific`.
 - Scroll to the bottom of the page and click `Apply` in the lower right, then wait for your application to update.

 # Using Papertrail for logging on AWS

 This provides a simple way to use the Papertrail logging service for collecting the logs for you Metabase instance in an easy to read location.

-- Click on `Configuration` on the left hand sidebar
+- Click on `Configuration` on the left hand sidebar.
 - Scroll down to `Software Configuration` under the _Web Tier_ section and click the gear icon to edit those settings.
-- Under `Environment Properties` add the following entries
+- Under `Environment Properties` add the following entries:
   - `PAPERTRAIL_HOST` - provided by Papertrail
   - `PAPERTRAIL_PORT` - provided by Papertrail
   - `PAPERTRAIL_HOSTNAME` - the name you want to see showing up in Papertrail for this server